Chapter 11:

 "Oh!
 Furbolt!
 I missed you!"
 She bent over and scooped him into her arms.
 "You're getting old!
 I remember when you were just a kitten!
 Senior kitty soon, huh?"

-Her request seemed a bit sudden.
-I looked towards Asagiri and she showed a supportive smile.
+Her request seemed quite sudden.
+My eyes looked towards Asagiri behind the kitchen counter, seeking her approval, and she showed a supportive smile.

 "Alright," I said.
 "We'll be right back, Keiko."
 Crap, accidentally called her by her first name!

-She bashfully shrank behind the counter with a cute blush.
-Her eyes radiated timidity, like I just confessed to her.
+A cute blush then she was shrinking behind the island counter.
+Her azure eyes radiated timidity, like I just confessed my feelings to her.

-I slid the sliding door closed behind us.
+My hand slid the sliding door closed behind us.
 Our backyard was small, but it’s surprising we even had one.
-Greenery stretched for a dozen or so meters ahead while we gazed out from a comfy wooden porch.
-A shed off in the far corner near a garden housed old, family keepsakes.
+Greenery stretched for a dozen or so meters ahead while we gazed out from an elevated wooden porch.
+A shed off in the far corner near mom's garden housed old, family keepsakes that I'd also been charged with maintaining.

+"There you go, little guy."
 Noriko plopped Furbolt down onto the wood floor.
-He scampered down short stairs to play around in vibrant, freshly cut grass.
+He scampered down short stairs to play around in vibrant, freshly-cut grass.

-Even though today was hot, we luckily got shade at this time of day.
+Even though today was hot, we luckily got blessed with shade at this time of day.
 Noriko leaned forward on the wooden guardrail as she dug into her handbag again.

 "Did I lose another one?" she said with narrowed eyes.

 "Shit, I'm always forgetting something."
-She grabbed the item from my hand, pulling out a box of cigarettes from her bag afterwards.
+She grabbed the item from my hand then pulled out a cigarette box from her bag.

 She clasped a cigarette between two fingers as she brought it to her lips.
-A quick spark lit its tip, and she exhaled a gray cloud.
-"Half the reason, yeah.
+A quick spark lit its tip and she exhaled a gray cloud.
+"Smoke break, yeah.
 But I wanted to chat too."

 "About what?"

-Tired eyes peered in my direction.
-“Your new girlfriend: Asagiri, right?
-She's cute, young too.
+Her tired eyes peered in my direction.
+“Your new girlfriend: Asagiri.
+She's cute—young too.
 How long has your GiG program been going?"

-Furbolt off in the distance chased after a butterfly.
-He bounded through flower bunches in vain pursuit of an unattainable desire.
+Furbolt off in the grassy distance chased after a butterfly.
+He bounded through colorful flowers in vain pursuit of an unattainable desire.

 "Funny how life works," Noriko said.
 "We were on the verge of doing the stupidest shit possible a few years ago, and now we're here talking like old men."